psychemedia/winter-tales/src/gawain_notes.md

 And then he turned to Gawain, told him to hang up the mighty axe on the wall behind them, and bade everyone to eat.

-And so it was that more food was brought, and and the feasting began again.
+And so it was that more food was brought, and the feasting began again.
 The discussion was muted at first, glances toward the platform, and talking in hushed tones about Sir Gawain's chances a year a day from then.
 But as the wine flowed, and more beer was brought, and mead, and the strongest of ciders, the party atmosphere resumed, and continued all through the night...

 PART II